loda-lang/loda-programs/programs/oeis/list5.md

 * [A279080](http://oeis.org/A279080) ([program](279/A279080.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/10) requires n steps to reach 0.
 * [A279100](http://oeis.org/A279100) ([program](279/A279100.asm)): a(n) = Sum_{k=0..n} ceiling(phi^k), where phi is the golden ratio (A001622).
 * [A279101](http://oeis.org/A279101) ([program](279/A279101.asm)): a(n) = Sum_{k=0..n} ceiling((1 + sqrt(2))^k).
+* [A279118](http://oeis.org/A279118) ([program](279/A279118.asm)): Binary representation of the x-axis, from the left edge to the origin, (and also from the origin to the right edge) of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 209", based on the 5-celled von Neumann neighborhood.
 * [A279169](http://oeis.org/A279169) ([program](279/A279169.asm)): a(n) = floor( 4*n^2/5 ).
 * [A279211](http://oeis.org/A279211) ([program](279/A279211.asm)): Fill an array by antidiagonals upwards; in the n-th cell, enter the number of earlier cells that can be seen from that cell.
 * [A279230](http://oeis.org/A279230) ([program](279/A279230.asm)): Expansion of 1/((1-x)^2*(1-2*x+2*x^2)).